-Trade Show and Workshops
+Trade Show and Presentations

 Friday, October 12th

-Workshops and special presentations
+Workshops and Special Events

 About Proctors & Schenectady

-Are you curious what the beautiful historical Proctors Theatre looks like?
+Do you know about the beautiful historical Proctors Theatre?
 Keep reading!
 Schenectady has long been known as the city that lights and hauls the world, but it also holds an auspicious place in television history.
 Beginning with test broadcasts in 1928, W2XB, located three miles from Proctors, was one of the first experimental television stations in the world.
 Later, as WRGB, it had one of the few pre-WW2 commercial licenses, and is still the CBS affiliate located in Schenectady today.
 On May 22, 1930, Proctors hosted the first public demonstration of television when—under the direction of General Electric broadcast pioneer Ernst Alexanderson—a pit orchestra played to the image of a conductor sent from the nearby GE Realty plot.
 Schenectady’s City Hall is within view of Proctors.
 The state capital, Albany, is 15 miles straight down State Street/Central Ave, putting Open Stage Media in the political cross-hairs of those making decisions that directly affect public programming.
 Schenectady doesn’t just light and haul the world—Schenectady educates it, entertains it and eagle-eyes, it too.

-ACMNE Trade Show & Vendor Information: Showcase your business at the conference!
+ACMNE Trade Show & Vendor Information

-- Comrex- Platinum Sponsor
+- Comrex – Platinum Sponsor

-- Cablecast Community Media by Tightrope Media Systems- Gold Sponsor
+- Cablecast Community Media by Tightrope Media Systems – Gold Sponsor

-- CASTUS- Gold Sponsor
+- CASTUS – Gold Sponsor

-- TelVue- Gold Sponsor
+- TelVue – Gold Sponsor

 - Tape Services, Inc.